Tillandsia Air Plants

 Your tillandsia should get wet a minimum of once a week.
 Some types (silver-colored and fuzzy) will tolerate less water.
 Dunk them in a water-filled bowl, or wet them under a steady stream of tap water once or twice a week.
 If you prefer to mist, do so heavily daily or every other day, taking care to moisten the whole plant.
 You can soak your tillandsias for up to an hour for a deep hydration as needed.

 We carry a fertilizer called Epiphyte’s Delight.
-It is specially formulated to be used by plants that do not have a root system.
+It is specially formulated to be used by plants that do not grow in soil.